 Now you have the information you need to create your HTTP request(s) within your script/code.
-In general, first your code will need to create a valid GinnieMae.gov cookie.
-Then it should attach/include the cookie with the HTTP requests that you send to GinnieMae.gov to download files.
-Finally, it should save the responses back to your computer/server as files.
+In general, first your code will need to include a user-agent header in addition to creating a valid GinnieMae.gov cookie.
+Then it should attach/includethe cookie with the HTTP requests that you send to GinnieMae.gov to download files.
+Finally, it shouldsave the responses back to your computer/server as files.
+When adding the user-gent header, it should have the following elements: